 December 2015: Mohammad Reza Kolahi Samadi, a member of the MEK, was shot in his apartment in Almere in the Netherlands.
 Samadi had reportedly sought asylum using a fake name, Ali Motamed.
 Iran had sentenced him to death in absentia for his involvement in the 1981 bombing of the Islamic Republican Party’s headquarters in Tehran, which killed dozens of officials.
 In January 2019, Dutch intelligence said Iran hired a middleman to kill Samadi.

-July 2016: Reinhold Robbe, the former head of the German-Israel Friendship Society and an Israeli-French professor in Paris, was the target of an assassination plot, according to German prosecutors.
-The IRGC Qods Force paid Haidar Syed-Naqfi, a Pakistani national living in Germany, at least 2,052 euros ($2,429), to conduct surveillance on Robbe along with other Israeli and Jewish institutions and individuals.
+July 2016: Reinhold Robbe, the former head of the German-Israel Friendship Society, and David Rouach, an Israeli-French professor, was the target of an assassination plot, according to German prosecutors.
+The IRGC Qods Force paid Haidar Syed-Naqfi, a Pakistani national living in Germany, at least 2,052 euros ($2,429), to conduct surveillance on Robbe along with other Israeli and Jewish institutions and individuals in Paris.
 Syed-Naqfi was arrested in July 2016.
 In March 2017, he was sentenced to four years and three months in prison for spying “against Germany and another NATO member” on behalf of Iranian intelligence.

 November 2016: The Israeli embassy in Nairobi was allegedly targeted by two Iranian nationals.
 In December 2016, the Iranians and their Kenyan driver were arrested and charged by Kenyan authorities for with taking video clips “for the use in the commission of a terrorist act.”